 And we could never understand why people would choose to live there?

 But on our recent visit on our one year USA road trip, we’ve finally discovered an appreciation for the City of Los Angeles and have found what people find so attractive about it.

-This visit we embraced the sprawling metropolis, got some great insider tips from locals we know that live there and from other family travelers.
+This visit we got some great insider tips from locals that live with kids in Los Angeles and from other family travelers and embraced the sprawling metropolis.

 And we loved the excitement of visiting LA with the girls for the first time and exploring the world of Hollywood with them.